Three study habits to take from school to university

 • Reading and writing learners can benefit from making detailed notes and rewriting them to revise.

+It’s not always easy knowing your learning style at first, so it’s worth trying a few different styles.
+You might surprise yourself – if you’re interested in studying a Bachelor of Design (Animation and Interactive Media) that doesn’t necessarily mean you’re a visual learner.
 No matter what style of learning suits you, the RMIT Learning Lab helps you improve your general academic study skills - from writing and maths to mind mapping and note-taking.
-RMIT has many services in place to help you on your study journey.
 Your lecturers, the RMIT student website, the Learning Lab and the library are all available to help you achieve your best.

 aboriginal flag